Avocadososemix/caverns/progress_reports/Week_3.md

 ## problems with adding tests again

 I've had a lot of trouble with adding tests through gradle.
 I've tried to implement junit 5 with the new version of gradle, but something is always broken.
 I will have to consult someone more experienced to fix my gradle file.

+UPDATE: I had changed my build.gradle file in a way that wasn't supported in my netbeans version's gradle.
+I used an older version of the project to find a build.gradle file that was more intact and works.
+I can write tests now.

 ## The random walk algorithm